vliz-be-opsci/vliz-be-opsci.github.io/projects.md

       - EU

   - title: "FAIR-EASE"
+    description: >-
-    description: "Earth and environmental sciences require a large panel and volume of data from satellite, in-situ observations, models, omics experiments.
+      Earth and environmental sciences require a large panel and volume of data from satellite, in-situ observations, models, omics experiments.
 Earth system domains are interconnected and even if interfaces between domains appear of primary importance for several studies with large societal impacts, such as climate change, agriculture and food, human safety and health, the present digital architecture is based essentially on distributed and domain-dependent data repositories inducing real difficulties for integrated uses of all the environmental data.
-To go beyond this state-of-the-art, the overall objective of FAIR-EASE is to customize and operate distributed and integrated services for observation and modelling of the Earth system, environment and biodiversity by improving the TRL of their different components implemented in close cooperation with user-communities, the European Open Science Cloud and research infrastructures in their design and sustainable availability."
+To go beyond this state-of-the-art, the overall objective of FAIR-EASE is to customize and operate distributed and integrated services for observation and modelling of the Earth system, environment and biodiversity by improving the TRL of their different components implemented in close cooperation with user-communities, the European Open Science Cloud and research infrastructures in their design and sustainable availability.
     clickthrough_url: https://www.fairease.eu/
     image: "/assets/media/img/project/fairease-logo.svg"
     tags: